memgraph/docs/products/memgraph/v0.15.0/reference_guide/ldap-security.md

 This behavior can be changed to disable login to users that don't have an explicitly created role.

-Note: When searching for a role in directories that have thousands of roles the search process could take a long time.
+Note: When searching for a role in directories that have thousands of roles, the search process could take a long time.
 That could cause long login times.

 ### Flags